AraBlocks/ara-reward-protocol/examples/README.md

 ### AFS Replication with Streams

-This example shows afs replication with AFP via communication over duplex streams.
+This example shows AFS replication with AFP via communication over duplex streams.
 This example can optionally using sub-networks with encryption via [Ara Network Keys](https://github.com/AraBlocks/ara-network).

-The farmer example broadcasts the ability to replicate a set of AFSes for a certain price per GB.
-The requester example finds these farmers that have a specific AFS and communicates via duplex stream to determine the cost of replication.
+The farmer example broadcasts the ability to replicate an AFS for a certain price per GB.
+The requester example finds these farmers that have the specific AFS and communicates via duplex stream to determine the cost of replication.
 It uses the MaxCostMatcher to select a subset of peers.

 #### Enabling Encryption / Farmer sub-networks

 To enable sub-network encryption, the requester should distribute the `examples/keys.pub` file to the farmer's computer.
 Then, uncomment the line in `remote-farmer.js`:
 ```
-const keypath = networkPublicKeypath
+const networkkeypath = constants.networkPublicKeypath
 ```
 and uncomment the line in `remote-requester.js`:
 ```
-const keypath = networkSecretKeypath
+const networkkeypath = constants.networkSecretKeypath
 ```

 #### Running the example